nus-cs2113-AY2122S1/ip/docs/README.md

 1. Download the `ip.jar` file from Releases in this repository.
 2. Put the `ip.jar` file into an empty foler.
 3. Open a terminal/Command Prompt window and navigate to the folder containing the `ip.jar` file.
-4. Make sure Java SE Development Kit 11 is installed on your computer.
+4. Make sure Java Development Kit 11 is installed on your computer.
 Key in the command `java -jar ip.jar` and press Enter.
 5. You will see a command-line interface.
 You can now use it by keying commands (which will be introduced below).

 ## Features